The War Wagon (1967)

 "Mine was taller."

-Basically John and Kirk are anti-heroes, thieves, villains, but apparently this was still a bit of a daring idea in '67 Hollywood, so the mine owner (Cabot) they try to rob, is a corrupt businessman, who stole the Duke's properties in the first place.
+Basically John and Kirk are anti-heroes, thieves, villains, but apparently this was still a bit of a daring idea in '67 Hollywood, so the mine owner (Cabot) they are trying to rob, is a corrupt businessman, who stole the Duke's properties in the first place.
 In other words: the Duke is stealing his own gold back, and what is essentially a caper movie, is turned into a revenge movie.

 The wagon from the title, is an armor-plated stagecoach, provided with a revolving turret with a fixed machine gun, in which Cabot transports the gold dust he has found on Duke's land.
 Apart from the armor and the machine gun, the wagon is protected by an entire army of heavily armed gunman.
 The war wagon is therefore told to be an impregnable fortress of a vehicle, but The Duke thinks he can take it with the help of Douglas (a professional gunslinger who was hired to kill him!), an alcoholic explosives specialist, a grumpy wagon driver (with a teenage bride) and a wise-cracking Indian, played by Howard Keel (in great form).